Purcell Pillow, Throw Pillow Crochet Pattern

 By April Garwood of Banana Moon Studio

-As with all my patterns, please do not make digital or paper copies for others.
+(C)2022 April Garwood.
+As with all my patterns, please do not make paper or digital copies for others.
 Instead, please direct them to my website to get their own.
 Thank you!

 Difficulty Level: Intermediate